massoncheg/forgejo-docs/docs/user/actions/reference.md

   container:
     image: alpine:3.20
   ```

+  It is generally recommended to pin image versions instead of relying on tags, for example, `debian:docker://node@sha256:sha256:91447bc57243b852a21e0ff3553f531f0d4b66257a564b106c79d9e00f3aa14e` instead of `debian:docker://node:lts`.
+That is a prerequisite for reproducible jobs.

 - **LXC:**
   If the default [template and release](https://images.linuxcontainers.org/) specified by the runner are unsuitable, a job can specify an alternate template and release as follows.